KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 |1     |0.47     |0.05  |0.08     |

 The most logical approach to address this class imbalance problem was to make the data for both the classes comparable.
 At first, we used the data for hard disk ST12000NM0007 in the first quarter of 2019 by modifying the label for the last 10 days of a failed hard disk to 1.
+We took a lookback window of 10 days, as it gives sufficient time to analyze and fix/replace the drive.
 Even with this approach, we had 371048 rows for disks that did not fail and 11257 rows for those that failed.
 Table 2 shows the results XGBoost gave us after this step.

 ##### Table 2 : XGBoost results after limiting to last 10 days for the 1st quarter of 2019